Zeishan Quadri: 2014: Further successes

-According to Mumbai Mirror, Anurag Kashyap and Quadri are collaborating on the third installment of the Gangs of Wasseypur franchise, with Kashyap insisting that Quadri writes and directs the film.
-Quadri initially planned to produce Sarbjit, and brought in Omung Kumar, who directed the film released in 2016.
-Quadri and Ekta Kapoor are collaborating on a new non-fiction TV series.
+According to Mumbai Mirror, Anurag Kashyap and Quadri were reported to collaborate on the third installment of the Gangs of Wasseypur franchise, with Kashyap insisting that Quadri writes and directs the film.
+This claim was eventually debunked by Kashyap in 2024.

+Quadri initially planned to produce Sarbjit, and roped in Omung Kumar as the director.
+The film released in 2016 to mixed reviews.